What is a benign soft tissue tumor?

 - You may need blood tests and lab work.

 - You may need a biopsy so a sample of the tumor can be looked at under a microscope.
 This sample may also be used to test for biomarkers.
 They will help with planning treatment.

 Doctors may also look at other parts of your body for other tumors.

 How are they treated?

 Some benign soft tissue tumors that aren't causing problems can be watched over time.
 Some may remain stable or go away on their own.
-But if the tumor causes pain, is growing larger, or affects your child's movement, it may need to be removed.
+But if the tumor causes pain, is growing larger, or affects your movement, it may need to be removed.

 Doctors may remove some tumors with surgery.
 In some cases, other treatments, including medicines, may be used.

 Talk with your doctor or specialist about other types of treatments for the tumor.
 After your treatment, your doctor may want to check the area again to make sure that the growth doesn't come back.